ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/decay/decay_theory.md

 # Theory of biomass decay

-TODO - Need to add this to the sidebar

 The decay of dead biomass is one of the key processes that the `virtual_ecosystem` aims to capture.
 Understanding this process is vital to understanding both the long term fate of carbon in the system and understanding the recycling of nutrients which sustains the